nicholaswilde/helm-charts/charts/common/README.md

-# Library chart for k8s@home media charts
+# Library chart for nicholaswilde's media charts

 **WARNING: THIS CHART IS NOT MEANT TO BE INSTALLED DIRECTLY**